mayariii/nicoleisxyz/src/pages/blog/what-i-learned-from-waking-up-at-5am.md

 heroImage: "/hero-5am.jpeg"
 published: true
 tags: ['Thoughts']
+excerpt: The past few weeks I’ve felt a bit out of alignment with myself, and to be honest, feeling a little burnt out.
+I was hearing my alarm
 ---

 The past few weeks I’ve felt a bit out of alignment with myself, and to be honest, feeling a little burnt out.
 I was hearing my alarm at around 7am, snoozing it (sometimes unconsciously!), and then when I was actually awake I’d be scrolling scrolling scrolling.
 I’m sure a lot of people can relate.